kbairak/outbox/README.md

 <details>
     <summary><h4>Retries and dead-lettering</h4></summary>

-When a consumer raises an exception, the library implements **exponential backoff** with delayed retries using RabbitMQ's TTL-based delay queues.
+When a consumer raises an exception, the library implements delayed retries using RabbitMQ's TTL-based delay queues.
 Messages that fail are sent to a delay queue, and after the configured delay expires, they are automatically routed back to the original queue for retry.

 **Configuring retry delays:**